axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

    Starting processes from the Full Process List page is fine if you require this process only on a rare basis.
 For all processes which you use on a regular basis we highly recommend configuring them on your personal dashboard.
-See :ref:`howto-add-a-process-as-a-user-favorite` for an instruction.
+See :ref:`new-dashboard-process-list-widget` for an instruction.

 .. include:: ../includes/_common-icon.rst